About Compassion Crossing

 My Services Include:

-- Advance Care Planning – Peace of mind through complete living wills
+• Advance Care Planning – Peace of mind through complete living wills that ensure your wishes are honored

-- End-of-Life Support – Compassionate care and comfort during life’s final transitions, including hospice and palliative care guidance, legacy projects, and vigil planning
+• End-of-Life Support – Compassionate care, comfort, and coordination during life’s final transitions, including hospice and palliative care guidance, legacy projects, and vigil planning

-- Illness Navigation – Guidance through your health journey, including disease education, medication management, lifestyle and dietary advice, and care coordination
+• Illness Navigation – Serving as your healthcare journey project manager, including disease education, medication management, care coordination between providers, lifestyle and dietary advice, and attending appointments with you

-- Wellness Checks – Compassionate companionship plus nursing and life-transition services
+• Wellness Checks – Compassionate companionship combined with professional nursing care, medication management, and healthcare coordination

 How I Help Healthcare Organizations